spectrocloud/pack-central/packs/hello-universe-1.0.0/README.md

 ## Usage

-To utilize the Hello Universe pack, create either a [full Palette cluster profile ](https://docs.spectrocloud.com/profiles/cluster-profiles/create-cluster-profiles/create-full-profile) or an [add-on Palette cluster profile](https://docs.spectrocloud.com/profiles/cluster-profiles/create-cluster-profiles/create-addon-profile/).
+To utilize the Hello Universe pack, create either a [full Palette cluster profile](https://docs.spectrocloud.com/profiles/cluster-profiles/create-cluster-profiles/create-full-profile) or an [add-on Palette cluster profile](https://docs.spectrocloud.com/profiles/cluster-profiles/create-cluster-profiles/create-addon-profile/) and add the pack to your profile.

 If your infrastructure provider does not offer a native load balancer solution, such as VMware and MAAS, the [MetalLB](https://docs.spectrocloud.com/integrations/metallb) pack must be included to the cluster profile to help the LoadBalancer service specified in the manifest obtain an IP address.